hypoxia125/Carrier-Strike/WorkshopDescription.md

 - Temporary Loadouts w/ Tier Unlock System (As game progresses, higher gear loadouts are unlocked)
 - Custom turret defense AI
 - CBA Settings For Mission Customization

+[In Progress]
-- Modules - so that you can create your own missions as well!
+- Modules (Some Completed)- so that you can create your own missions as well!
 (I need to write up documentation though)

-[In Progress]
 - More Map Layouts
 - Rally Point System
 - Commander Abilities